 - Learn about emerging trends and challenges facing Greater Minnesota communities

-- Find out how the results of the 2017 legislative session could impact your community — and what legislative issues are on the horizon for 2020 and beyond
+- Find out how the results of the 2019 legislative session could impact your community — and what legislative issues are on the horizon for 2020 and beyond

 - Learn about new services, businesses and organizations at the exhibitors’ tradeshow